cohesity/cohesity-ansible-role/docs/tasks/agent.md

 Use this task to install the required packages on Ubuntu/Debian and CentOS/RHEL servers and manage the Cohesity Agent.

 #### How It Works
-- The task starts by installing the required packages on the Ubuntu/Debian or CentOS/RHEL server and enabling tcp port 50051 on firewall (if *state=present*).
+- The task starts by installing the required packages on the Ubuntu/Debian or CentOS/RHEL server and enabling tcp port 50051 in firewall (if *state=present*).
 - Upon completion, the latest version of the agent is installed (*state=present*) or removed (*state=absent*) from the `linux` server.

 ### Requirements